• Menu

 Q. Can I use my debit or credit card for purchases?

 A. Absolutely.
-As long as your bank is aware of your travel plans, you shouldn’t have any problem making purchases while traveling.
+As long as your bank is aware of your travel plans, you shouldn’t have any problem making purchases while in the Galapagos or Amazon.

 Q. How much money should I bring with me?